The Borrible Trilogy: Book 2: The Borribles Go For Broke

 The Borribles Go For Broke was first published in 1981 by The Bodley Head in the United Kingdom.

 Plot summary

-Following the adventures of "The Great Rumble Hunt" in the first volume of the trilogy, the second volume begins with the surviving adventurers' discovery that Sam the horse is still alive.
+Following the adventures of "The Great Rumble Hunt" in the trilogy's first volume, the second volume begins with the surviving adventurers' discovery that Sam the horse, who played a significant role in their first adventure, is still alive.
 In attempting to rescue him the Borribles are lured into danger both by the newly established Special Borrible Group (SBG), a branch of the police determined to wipe out the Borribles and their way of life, and by one of their own – Spiff, whose motives behind the mission to Rumbledom are slowly revealed.

-All this leads the Borribles deep into Wendle territory beneath the streets of Wandsworth, and down into a shifting tunnel of mud dug deep beneath the mudflats of the Wendle River.
+All this leads the Borribles deep into Wendle territory beneath the streets of Wandsworth and down into a shifting tunnel of mud dug deep beneath the mudflats of the Wandle River.